c19354837/react-native-system-setting/README.md

 ## Android permission

+### Remove permission

 To simplify using, I have declared all permission in [AndroidManifest.xml](https://github.com/c19354837/react-native-system-setting/blob/master/android/src/main/AndroidManifest.xml).

-And you can delete the permission safely if it's useless for you app.
+And you can delete the permission safely if it's useless for your app.

 You can find the file in `yourProject/node_modules/react-native-system-setting/android/src/main/AndroidManifest.xml`.
 (Be sure that you have run `npm install`)

 > These permissions are transparent in iOS, so it's ok for iOS app.

+### Runtime permission for Android 6+

+Change *brigheness* and *screen mode* need `android.permission.WRITE_SETTINGS` which user can disable it in phone Setting.
+When you call `setScreenMode()`, `setBrightness()` or `setBrightnessForce()` , it will return false if the app has no permission, and you can call `SystemSetting.grantWriteSettingPremission()` to guide user to app setting page. see [example](https://github.com/c19354837/react-native-system-setting/tree/master/examples/SystemSettingExample)

+> It works since V1.1.0

 ## In the end